 And these cards come with your TransUnion FICO score:

 - AAdvantage Aviator (no longer available)

 - Hawaiian Airlines card

 Citibank cardholders can view their free FICO score from Equifax with cards like the:

 But don’t purchase your credit scores and reports from the other credit bureaus through the app!

-Because certain credit cards, like the Starwood Preferred Guest personal card, Chase Slate, Discover it and Barlcaycard Arrival Plus, give you either your TransUnion or Experian score for free.
+Because certain credit cards, like the Starwood Preferred Guest personal card, Chase Slate, and Discover it Cash Back, give you either your TransUnion or Experian score for free.
 And Citi cardholders can view their score from Equifax for free.